 Spring color may not be blooming outside my house yet, but I am making sure it is coming to life inside.
 Spring cleaning is one of the best rituals we can do to renew and refresh, not only our home – but our well-being even more.
 I am enjoying the process of going from room to room, purging and cleaning.
 As I have been moving along, I am also trying to find simple ways to add pops of color and trendy decorating patterns here and there to make my spaces feel happy and alive.
+I started with a medicine cabinet makeover.

 Lately I have been picking up colorful rolls of trendy gift wrap at HomeGoods and Marshalls.
 For $2.99 – you get lots of affordable decorating potential all rolled-up and ready to use.

 Instead of wallpapering an entire room or wall with a trendy pattern, using it in small doses, updates your space and gives your eye something new to enjoy.
-When the trend fades in 6 months (sometimes it feel like trends go in and out of style that fast) it is easy to change out and add something new.
+When the trend fades in 6 months (sometimes it feels like trends go in and out of style that fast) it is easy to change out and add something new.

 before: bathroom cabinet